cooper/wikifier/README.md

 ### Blocks

 The fundamental component of the wikifier language is the block.
-Each block belongs to a specific, and each type provides a different function.
-For example, infobox{} displays a table of information associated with an article. imagebox{} displays an image preview with a caption and link to a full-sized image.
+Each block belongs to a specific type, and each type provides a different function.
+For example, infobox{}
+displays a table of information associated with an article. imagebox{} displays an image preview with a caption and link to a full-sized image.

 Many blocks may contain text as well as other blocks.
 Each block may handle the data inside of it differently.

 #### Syntax

 Blocks can have names: Some do, and some don't.
-Each block type may use this name for different purposes.
-For example, section blocks use the title to display a header over the section.
-Infoboxes use the title to display a title along the top of the box.
+Each block type may use its name for a different purpose.
+For example, section blocks use the name to display a title header over the section.
+Infoboxes use the name to display a title along the top of the box.
 The syntax for blocks is as follows.